KFig21/file-gmailer-web/README.md

   All processing happens entirely in your browser’s memory (RAM).

 - **Sidebar Navigator**
-  A professional, text-based sidebar that tracks your scroll position and allows you to jump between drafts instantly.
+  An intuitive sidebar that tracks your scroll position and allows you to jump between drafts instantly.

-- **Bulk Options Overlay**
+- **Bulk Editing**
-  A floating “Global” editor that lets you apply a single recipient, subject, or body to **all uploaded files** at once.
+  Bulk editing that lets you apply a single recipient, subject, or body to all uploaded files.

 - **Rich Text Support**
-  Powered by **Tiptap**, enabling full HTML formatting within email bodies.
+  Full HTML formatting within email bodies.

 - **Smart MIME Encoding**
   Automatically handles the conversion of binary files into Base64-encoded `multipart/mixed` email messages compatible with Gmail.